zacLibaud/bADA55.github.io/index.md

 On the other hand, 50% of users, classified as Debutants, are more reserved in their contributions, accounting for just 1.53% of reviews on BeerAdvocate and 0.59% on RateBeer.

 Even if everyone plays a role, this underscores just how crucial Experts are to the lifeblood of these platforms.
-These power users don’t just contribute—they define the very essence of the community.
+These power users don’t just contribute, they define the very essence of the community.
 Without their dedication and relentless passion, the rich tapestry of reviews and insights would be a shadow of what it is today.

 While this threshold-based grouping provides a straightforward categorization, it doesn’t capture the behavioral nuances of reviewers.
 To refine our analysis, and group users into meaningful categories, we turned to another method, called K-Means Clustering, that allows us to organize users based on three key dimensions of “experience”.

+### Clustering (KMeans)

 **Experience** is not a single metric; it’s a combination of multiple factors that reflect a user’s activity and engagement on the platform.
 For this analysis, we focused on three key indicators: